8 Features That Will Help a Home Hold Its Resale Value

-If you’ve shopped for a home with me, you know I am always thinking about resale.
-I always look at any house with the thought in the back of my head, “When they call me in two, 10, or 25 years and want me to sell this house for them, what will the resale advantages and disadvantages be?”
+Not many homebuyers worry about things that will increase your home’s resale value.
+But if you’ve shopped for a home with me, you know I am always thinking about the resale value of the homes we see.
+I look at any house with the thought in the back of my head, “When they call me in two, 10, or 25 years and want me to sell this house for them, what will the resale advantages and disadvantages be?”

 Below are eight features that will help the typical home keep its resale value.
 This isn’t intended to be a list of what makes a perfect home — that’s subjective.
 What one client sees as a “perfect” home, another client might dismiss before they even walk in the front door.
 Instead, think of this as a list of things that will make it easier to sell your home whenever the time comes.